navidonskis/silverstripe-language-editor/README.md

 ## Collect entities

-To collect an entities you need to be have `phpunit` installed.
+To collect an entities you need to have `phpunit` installed.
 Module using `i18nTextCollector` class which are on top of `phpunit` to collect entities.
 If you already have `phpunit` run command in cli:

 ```shell